 The way we choose to sit, and what we choose to sit on, says a lot about us: our values, our tastes, and the things we hold dear to us.
 An old model of a chair is just as useful as it ever was.

 As houses become smaller we find ourselves limited by the space we have to work with.
 Does this sound familiar?
 Our growing collection of quirky cabinets and storage may provide you with the extra surface space you need.
 Whether you are struggling to find a home for your abundance of kitchenalia or special chosen pieces to display for everyone to see, our pieces could give a dramatic change to your home.

 The first gardens in New Zealand were cultivated by Māori settlers, who grew kūmara and other plants brought with them from Polynesia.
 After European settlers arrived, the variety of plants in household gardens expanded, and new tools became available to help plant, grow, and harvest them.

 Since their early days, New Zealand gardens have blossomed.
 Until the Second World War, gardens were a key source of a household’s fruit and vegetables.
 As fresh fruit and vegetables became relatively cheaper to buy, household gardens became less focused on growing food and more focused on recreation like many gardens today.

 While there are many elements that contribute to the French Country style of decorating, the resulting look is always rustic, old-world, and welcoming.
 This style of decor fits well in both country homes, small town houses and elegant, old villas.
 It has a warm and casual feel that will fit beautifully into your home as well.

-Lush natural flowers are everywhere!
+Lush natural decorative flowers are everywhere!
 Baskets, or planters hold flowers inside and out.
 The aim is to bring the wonderful colors and textures of nature into your home.
 Window boxes outside shout with the colors of whatever will grow.
 Geraniums and lavender are especially popular.